rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 For a pull request[^pr], open the PR and scroll down to its checks.
 Expand them, find a green check whose name starts with `Package / package`, and click it.
-The platform in the parentheses doesn't matter; they all belong to the same run, so any of them gets you there.
+The platform in the parentheses doesn't matter.
+They all belong to the same run;
+any of them gets you there.

 <img